-2011 is the centenary of the birth of the Nobel-prize-winning author William Golding and as such, this year sees a number of events and publications to celebrate the writer.
-Perhaps the most welcome of these is Judy Golding’s The Children of Lovers, subtitled ‘A memoir of William Golding by his daughter’.
+Judy Golding’s The Children of Lovers was published in 2011, Golding’s centenary year.
+It is a frank and engaging memoir of the Nobel prize-winning author, and offers a view of the writer that has never been seen.
 To avoid confusion, and with apologies for what seems like over-familiarity, I will be referring to Judy Golding as ‘Judy’ and William Golding as ‘Golding’ throughout this review.
 Strangely though, while reading the memoir, one finds oneself so closely enmeshed in Judy’s world, it feels as if you really do know her.

 Despite the categorisation of the book as a memoir, it opens with a terrifying scene – almost like the beginning of novel.
 The Goldings are sailing in their boat Tenace when they collide with a huge ship which appears as a ‘sharp, grey triangle’ then becomes ‘a cliff … fifty, sixty, seventy feet above’ them (2).
 Fortunately, as Tenace begins to sink, the ship returns to rescue them.
 Golding insists on being the last one to climb the ladder to safety and Judy remembers shrieking ‘Daddy’ as he initially missed his footing.
 During the panic of the collision, Judy writes that she has never seen her father cry: ‘his face reverted to composure, another lifetime habit’ (4).
 Back on dry land, in what she describes as a ‘moment of great stupidity’ (6), Judy gives her father a coil of rope she had saved from the family’s beloved boat.
 This prompts Golding to burst into tears in front of the predatory journalists that are photographing the family.
 Thus the reader can understand her guilt at provoking this most public breakdown.